whitehead/mit-wi-launch/code_of_conduct.md

+---
+layout: page
-# Contributor Covenant Code of Conduct
+title: Code of Conduct
+permalink: /code_of_conduct/
+---

 ## Our Pledge